Safest Plants are the ones you design, as if your son or daughter would be working one day in them

 Why Accidents Happen

-Tasks that demand high attention, impairs our ability to recognize a rare, unexpected and potentially hazardous and catastrophic situation.
-Joggers and cyclists may wear bright jackets, yet you don’t “see” them if they turn-up at unexpected spots.
+Tasks that demand high attention, impair our ability to recognize a rare, unexpected and potentially hazardous and catastrophic situation.

 And the 3 AM syndrome.
-Someone wakes you up from deep sleep in LQ, hands you a walkie talkie and ask you to go fix something.
-You will start the wrong pump or close the wrong valve!
-(Thanks Natanael Bonicontro, for all the Petrobras-18 discussions!)
+An operator is woken up in LQ, handed a walkie talkie and asked to go fix something.
+Sure to start the wrong pump or close the wrong valve!
+(Thanks Natanael Bonicontro, for all the Petrobras-18 discussions!).

-Marsh report: In the first 10 years, failures are operations related - learning curve.
-Once older than 30 years, steep rise in frequency and magnitude due to mechanical integrity - corrosion/ thinning.
+Marsh report: In the first 10 years of a plant, failures are operations related - learning curve.
+In older than 30 years plants, more due to mechanical integrity - corrosion/ thinning.
 Thickness may not meet updated standards.

-EPSC (European Process Safety Centre) 2019 incident route cause analysis attributes 14% to design; 35% to mechanical integrity - corrosion/ thinning and 51% to operations related.
+EPSC (European Process Safety Centre) route cause analysis attributes 14% to design; 35% to mechanical integrity - corrosion/ thinning and 51% to operations.
 They recommend focus on 18 areas of operations, viz.
-Apply Double Isolation, Empty and De-energise before line-breaking, Monitor an open drain, Manage overrides of safety critical systems, Walk the Line, Verify leak tightness after maintenance work, Avoid working behind a single valve, Verify the condition of flexible hoses, Operate within safe limits, Control utility systems connected to a process, Report deficiencies on Safety Critical Equipment, Unplugging of equipment, Stay out of the Line of Fire, Control (Un)loading, Check atmosphere in fire box before igniting the burners, Avoid splash loading, Avoid run-away reaction, Report process safety incidents.
-See: https://epsc.be/Documents/EPSC+PS+Fundamentals/_/EPSC%20PS%20Fundamentals%20-%20English_website.pdf
+Apply Double Isolation, Empty and De-energize before line-breaking, Monitor an open drain, Manage overrides of safety critical systems, Walk the Line, Verify leak tightness after maintenance work, Avoid working behind a single valve, Verify the condition of flexible hoses, Operate within safe limits, Control utility systems connected to a process, Report deficiencies on Safety Critical Equipment, Unplugging of equipment, Stay out of the Line of Fire, Control (Un)loading, Check atmosphere in fire box before igniting the burners, Avoid splash loading, Avoid run-away reaction, Report process safety incidents.
+See: https://www.epsc.be/documents/ps-fundamentals

-Design Engineers: You may like to update your P&IDs with notes and caution boxes.
+Design Engineers: Check and ensure your design is safe.
+Add Caution Boxes in P&IDs.
 Some of the incidents are not caught by Hazop scenarios.
 E.g. Opening a sour service vessel results in Pyrophoric Fire.

-Plant Engineers: You may also mark-up the P&IDs with notes and caution boxes.
+Plant Engineers: UUpdate P&IDs and Operating Manuals with Caution Boxes and Start-up Tips.
 As people move on, their insight should not be lost.
 A well informed operation team is the Best Asset.

 Wellheads & Flowlines

-Wax deposits in flowlines: Plan early line displacement/ flushing and/or heat tracing/ insulation
+Wax deposits in flowlines: Flush with hot diesel/ water + heat tracing/ insulation

-Water Injection lines: Hydrocarbon can backflow and bring H2S in sour fields.
+Water Injection: Hydrocarbon back flowed and brought H2S in sour fields.
 Injury and fatality.
 Show caution while opening/ breaking joints for maintenance

-Remote waterflood facility pump plunger broke (blocked outlet?) releasing H2S laden water.
+Waterflood pump plunger broke (blocked outlet?) releasing H2S laden water.
 H2S detectors were not regularly tested and didn’t alarm.
 Personal H2S detector was not used.
 Pumper fatally injured.
-Better ventilation of pump house or openair installation of pumps
+Better ventilation of pump house or open-air installation of pumps

 Gas-lift: Small bore annulus PT tubing downstream of SDV failed and released HC.
 SDV closing was no use.
 Fittings, instrumentation and smallbore tubing on wells are subject to movement due to thermal growth or wave motion.
 Fit Wellhead SDVs close to wellheads.
 Shut SDVs with the same signal as SSVs